 Pupils be competent in their Mother Tongue Language and understand their culture.

-P4 Mother Tongue Cultural Camp
+P4 MTL Cultural Camp

 Cultural Performance Exposure Scheme